(C)Copyright 1999 by Ronald Rand

 there came a point when I stopped to think of a synonym for a word that didn't feel quite right in the sentence I had just written.
 I paused to

 think.
-That's when I heard from behind me a clacking similar to my own.
+That's when I heard from behind me a clacking like my own.
 I wish you could have seen the look on my face as I spun around and

 stared in the direction of that tapping.
 I jumped to a standing position and called out to the darkness.
 If I was expecting a reply, there was